Nanjing Temple, Lugang

 鹿港南靖宮

-Nanjing Temple, according to the "Changhua County Annals," was established in the 37th year of the Qianlong reign of the Qing Dynasty (1772 AD) by merchants from Nanjing, Fujian.
-It is located next to the Wangye Temple and is primarily dedicated to the worship of Guansheng Emperor (Guan Yu).
-The Nanjing merchants invited the deity from their ancestral temple to Taiwan and initially built the temple on the banks of Lugang's port (the current site, where boats used to dock in front of the temple).
-It was originally a spiritual center exclusively dedicated to the beliefs of immigrants from Zhangzhou.
-As the Zhangzhou people developed inland, it has now become a shared temple for people of all ethnic backgrounds.
-Nanjing Temple primarily worships Guansheng Emperor (reverently called Fumo Dadi).
-Accompanying deities include Prince Guanping and General Zhoucang as the left and right protectors.
-The temple also enshrines Wenkuai Star Lord, General Xie, Lord Ma, the Red Hare that can run a thousand miles a day, and the legendary Green Dragon Crescent Blade weighing eighty-one pounds, along with various military generals.
-Guansheng Emperor is known by the single name Yu, courtesy name Yunzhang, originally named Changsheng, and he hails from Hedong, Jieliang Prefecture during the Three Kingdoms period.
-He is revered for his deeds of loyalty, filial piety, integrity, and righteousness, which have earned him respect through the ages.
+Nanjing Temple, according to the "Changhua County Annals," was established in the 37th year of the Qianlong reign (1772) by merchants from Nanjing, Fujian.
+It is located next to the Wang Ye Temple and primarily worships Guandi (Emperor Guan).
+Nanjing merchants invited the ancestral temple's deity, Guandi, to Taiwan and initially established the temple near the port of Lukang (the current temple site, which was originally a docking area for boats).
+It originally served as a center of faith exclusively for immigrants from Zhangzhou to Taiwan.
+As the Zhangzhou people integrated and developed inland, it has now become a communal Guandi Temple for people of all backgrounds.
+The Nanjing Temple primarily worships Guandi (reverently referred to as the Great Master of Subduing Evil).
+It also enshrines Prince Guanping and General Zhou Cang as the left and right protectors.
+Additionally, it honors the stars of literature, Marshal Xie, the Horse God, the swift steed Red Hare, the legendary Qinglong Yanyue Knife weighing eighty-one pounds, and various military officials among others.
+Guandi's given name is Yu, courtesy name Yun Chang, and original name Chang Sheng; he was from Hedong, Jieliang Prefecture during the Three Kingdoms period.
+He is eternally revered for his deeds of loyalty, filial piety, chastity, and righteousness alongside Liu Bei and Zhang Fei, sworn brothers in the Peach Garden.

-Address:No. 73, Putou St., Lugang Township, Changhua County
+Address:No. 73, Putou St, Lugang Township, Changhua County

-Lukang Nanjing Temple Introduction
+Nanjing Temple, Lugang Introduction

-Nanjing Temple, according to the "Changhua County Gazetteer," was built in the 37th year of Qianlong's reign during the Qing Dynasty (1772) by merchants from Nanjing, Fujian.
-Located next to the Wang Ye Temple, it primarily worships the Emperor Guandi.
-The merchants from Nanjing invited the ancestral deity, the Emperor Guandi, to Taiwan and initially established the temple by the dock of Lugang (the current temple site, which was originally a mooring area for boats).
-Initially, it served as a religious center for immigrants from Zhangzhou.
-As people from Zhangzhou moved inland, it has now become a shared Guandi Temple for all ethnic groups.
-Nanjing Temple mainly worships the Emperor Guandi (reverently referred to as the Great Emperor Who Subdues Demons).
-It also enshrines Prince Guan Ping and General Zhou Cheng as the great protectors on either side.
-Other deities include the God of Culture, the Marshal of the Xie Family, Lord Ma, the Red Hare that runs a thousand miles a day, the legendary green dragon crescent blade weighing eighty-one jins, and various military officials.
-The Emperor Guandi, known by the name Yu and courtesy name Yun Chang, originally named Changsheng, was from Hedong Jieliangzhou during the Three Kingdoms era.
-He is admired for his loyalty, filial piety, integrity, and righteousness, famously sworn brothers with Liu and Zhang in the Peach Garden.
-He is one of the Five Wenchang, honored in Confucianism as the Holy Emperor of Literature.
-Historical records state: "One from Shandong authored the Spring and Autumn Annals (referring to Confucius); one from Shanxi studied the Spring and Autumn Annals (referring to the Holy Emperor Guandi)."
-Hence, he is also referred to as Confucius of Shanxi.
-Revered as a secondary sage, and with exceptional martial arts skills and high moral integrity, he is respected as a deity of education and considered a guardian deity for scholars.
+Nanjing Temple, according to the "History of Changhua County," was built in the 37th year of the Qianlong era (1772 AD) by merchants from Nanjing, Fujian.
+It is located next to the Wangye Temple, and its main deity is Guan Sheng Dijun (Guan Yu).
+The merchants from Nanjing invited the ancestral temple deity Guan Sheng Dijun to Taiwan and initially established the temple by the port of Lugang (the present site where boats were moored at that time).
+It was originally a center of faith dedicated to the immigrants from Zhangzhou.
+As the Zhangzhou people developed inland, it has now become a shared temple for all ethnic groups.
+Nanjing Temple primarily worships Guan Sheng Dijun (reverently referred to as Fumo Dadi).
+The temple also honors Prince Guan Ping and General Zhou Cheng as the guardians on either side, as well as Wen Kuai Xing Jun, General Xie Fu, Master Ma, the red rabbit steed that runs a thousand miles daily, and the divine weapon Qīnglóng Yǎn Yuè Dāo, among other military officials.
+Guan Sheng Dijun, whose courtesy name is Yu and styled Yunchang, hails from Hedong, Jieliang Prefecture during the Three Kingdoms period.
+He is admired for his loyalty, filial piety, integrity, and righteousness, having formed an oath of brotherhood with Liu and Zhang in the Peach Garden.
+He is one of the Five Wen Chang and is revered in Confucianism as Wen Heng Sheng Di.
+Historical records state, "One person from Shandong wrote the Spring and Autumn Annals (Confucius); one person from Shanxi read the Spring and Autumn Annals (Guan Sheng Dijun)."
+Hence, he is known as Confucius of Guan and Confucius of Shanxi.
+Revered as a secondary sage, with extraordinary martial skills and noble integrity, he is regarded as the deity of education by scholars and is also their protector.

 Recommended Hotel Bookings